newAM/oidc_pages/README.md

 ### Adapting to other OIDC providers

-There are two assumptions that make this keycloak-specific.
+1. The OIDC specification doesn't define a type for the access token.

-1. The OIDC specification doesn't define a type for the access token, keycloak uses a JSON web token which is the de-facto standard.
+   Your OIDC provider must use a JSON web token which is the de-facto standard.
 2. The OIDC specification doesn't provide a standard way to read roles.
-   Roles are assumed to be under `resource_access` -> `<client_id>` -> `roles`.
+   The JSON path to the roles is set with `roles_path` in the configuration.

-Majority of OIDC providers use a JWT for the access token, the only modifications necessary should be how to obtain roles.
+   This typically requires getting your hands dirty and reading the responses of your OIDC provider with a working application.

 ### Planned features